-It’s no secret, our worlds have completely changed and business as usual is no longer.
-As a marketing communications agency, the services we offer including public relations, events, content creation and social media need to be adjusted as we too grapple with constant change.
+Right now, the world is facing challenges like no other time most of would remember.
+Our worlds have completely changed and business as usual is no longer.
+As a marketing communications agency, the services we offer including public relations, marketing, events, content creation and social media need to be adjusted as we to grapple with constant change.
 Because let’s face it, there is nothing usual about the situation we find ourselves in and there is a whole heap of uncertainty when we look to the future.

 As a business owner, you’re no doubt dealing with a lot of anxiety, stress, and financial uncertainty.
 If you’re still operating, you’re questioning how to keep your team employed, how to pivot your messaging, how to ensure you can still generate revenue when everyone is bunkering down and not spending.

 There is no way to sugar coat it, it’s a tough position to be in.
 But, if you can, now is a great time to harness the power of public relations and communications to bolster your business, introduce your brand to a new audience, and not just keep things ticking along, but ideally, setting you up in a stronger position to come out the other side of this.
 Here’s why.

 The media landscape has united to support small business

 One of the beautiful signs amongst the COVID19 crisis has been the Australian media landscape banding together to support more small businesses than ever before.
 Previously, PR and securing media coverage for your business was tough without already holding the relationships with journalists, without a knack for creating stories that were newsworthy, without a big name attached to what you were doing, or without a completely unique offering that hasn’t been seen before.
 However, if you’re a small business, now is the perfect time to generate PR for your brand; journalists are seeking out small businesses to talk about, they’re looking for businesses that have had to pivot their offering to adapt to the new world we’re in, and importantly, the Australian audience is keen to support these businesses where they can.